Baviaans Canyon Trail Information

 The Baviaans Canyon Trail is a great hike at any time of year.

-Summer is hot with the daily average in December, January and February at 26 degrees Celsius.
-Days can get up to the mid 30s, so be prepared to walk in the early mornings and late afternoons, spending your midday hours at the lunchtime mountain pools.
+Summer is hot with the daily average in December, January and February at 28 degrees Celsius.
+Days can get up to the mid 30s, so you need to get up very early and walk to avoid as much of the heat as possible.
 Each camp has a pool with clear mountain water, making a summer hike a great opportunity to hike early and spend the day swimming and relaxing at the camp sites.

 Autumn and Spring (March, April, May, September, October and November) can provide great fair weather hiking, with average temperatures in the early 20s.
 As winter approaches, an occasional cold front will blow through, dropping temperatures considerably.
 The swimming pools are great on the hot days, while the fire places inside the communal huts keep you warm on cold days.